MicrosoftDocs/well-architected/well-architected/performance-efficiency/tradeoffs.md

 - A load balancer for autoscaled replicas

-- Offloading data to caches, application delivery networks (ADN), or content delivery networks (CDN)
+- Offloading data to caches, application delivery networks, or content delivery networks

 - Offloading processing to background jobs or even client compute